moxystudio/eslint-config/MIGRATION.md

 ```

 This monolithic, multiple **addon** approach has been refactored into a set of 3 different **base** configuration packages and 3 **enhancer** packages (more info on what packges exist and how to use them is in this repository's [README](README.md)).

-There is also an additional **core** package which is used by the **base** configuration packages.
-This package is not meant to be used directly in your projects.

 NOTE: both `@moxy/eslint-config-browser` and `@moxy/eslint-config-isomorphic` already introduce the previous `es-modules` and `babel-parser` **addons**.